More: Advent week 2

 My favorite podcast is Podbean. https://eden5695.podbean.com/

-YouTube direct link to Channel https://www.youtube.com/channel/UC73Pe3yKV5HixAUjBNOg47A
+YouTube direct link to the Current Playlist https://www.youtube.com/playlist?list=PLXi3M_aM-d7IZWMlW9kLwMNEkuLMySGnq

 Apple https://podcasts.apple.com/us/podcast/the-write-focus/id1546738740%20